-From Trash to Treasure: A DIY Ornament Bowl Centerpiece
+From Trash to Treasure: How to use two unrelated objects to make a DIY Christmas Ornament Bowl Centerpiece for your home.

 This easily falls under my favorite Christmas decorating ideas because of how easy and inexpensive it is.